InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 ## Deploying the application
-You'll probably want to adjust the application's role or templates before you deploy it but, for the very simplest applications, you might be ready to go straight away.
+You'll probably want to adjust the application's role or templates before you deploy it but, for the very simplest applications, you might be ready to go straight away if you've used the **PySimple** image.

 Move to the project directory and install the requirements: -

     cd <project_name>
     pip install -r requirements.txt

-To run the produced playbook you will need a suitable `KUBECONFIG` for your Kubernetes cluster that allows you to create namespaces and deploy all of the objects: -
+To run the produced playbook you will need a suitable `KUBECONFIG` environment variable for your Kubernetes cluster, one that allows you to create namespaces and deploy all of the objects: -

     export KUBECONFIG=~/k8s-config/config-local

+>   You can also provide a kubernetes host and API key with `K8S_AUTH_HOST` and
+    `K8S_AUTH_API_KEY` environment variables.

 Then run the `site.yaml` playbook in the project's directory...